Once a site is created, you can modify it as you would expect.

 The site itself

-You can visit your local sites through HTTPS.
-First open the site details page and turn on HTTPS.
-Behind the scenes a self-signed certificate will be generated and stored in the host OS.
-DevKinsta writes to the local keystore and for this operation it needs permission.
-On macOS type your password and on Windows accept the confirmation dialog.
+You can visit your local sites through HTTPS by enabling SSL and HTTPS.
+First, open the Site info page and turn on HTTPS.
+Behind the scenes, a self-signed certificate will be generated and stored in the host OS.
+DevKinsta writes to the local keystore, and for this operation, it needs permission.
+On macOS, type your password; on Windows, accept the confirmation dialog.

-All your PHP files, WordPress theme, and the dependencies are located on your default site folder.
+All of your PHP files, WordPress theme, and dependencies are located in your default site folder.

 WordPress backend (WP admin)

-DevKinsta catches all e-mails which are sent by your site.
-You can manage e-mails site by site.
-Here you can find more details.
+DevKinsta catches all emails which are sent by your site.
+You can manage emails site by site.
+More details are available in our Email Inbox article.